Tanneguydv/Pythonocc-nodes-for-Ryven/README.md

 ![exemple_tutogithub](https://user-images.githubusercontent.com/81742654/131111996-7d586497-ecb0-4908-9da7-b8fd9ba72055.jpg)
 ![exemple_tutogithub_1](https://user-images.githubusercontent.com/81742654/131112006-300cb113-ad9c-406c-9bd4-4ce6629f54ee.jpg)

+You can load this project saved in this file : `demo_example.json`

 It's just a beginning to explore the possibilities given by matching the two, I've just coded simple functions to see how it works and how it should be to perform complex operations.